-The clinical ONMM Residency experience is augmented by a variety of formal opportunities for kinesthetic and didactic learning, teaching, and elective options.
-Didactics and electives allow exploration of osteopathic topics in greater detail, while teaching helps to solidify learning.
+The clinical ONMM Residency experience is augmented by a variety of formal opportunities for kinesthetic and didactic learning, teaching, and selective and elective options.
+Didactics, selectives, and electives allow exploration of osteopathic topics in greater detail and provide a strong foundation of knowledge, while teaching helps to solidify learning.

 Osteopathic Family Medicine Training

-Once each four-week block, ONMM residents and faculty join allopathic and osteopathic family medicine residents, osteopathic students, and osteopathic family medicine faculty in a formal rotating didactic curriculum.
+Once each four-week block, as schedules permit, ONMM residents and faculty join allopathic and osteopathic family medicine residents, osteopathic students, and osteopathic family medicine faculty in a formal rotating didactic curriculum.
 ONMM residents function as teachers during these learning events, presenting curricular content in conjunction with faculty.

 Anatomy with Dr. Frank Willard